Popularity Feedback Constrains Innovation in Cultural Markets: Introduction

-Many instances of herd behavior such as fads and fashions are attributed to positive feedback loops amplifying and propagating potentially arbitrary choices in collectives \citep{bikhchandani1992theory,Kameda2015}.
-In cultural evolution, examples of such feedback loops include positive frequency-dependent selection, when the adoption rate of cultural variants increases with their incidence among a population, due to e.g. conformity biases \citep{Newberry2022}, or increased utility, as in the case of ``network goods'' \citep{Bjrkegren2018}.
+Despite its potential significance, few works have addressed the evolutionary consequences of popularity feedback.
+Prior research has often neglected the incidence of feedback loops on the form and direction of cultural innovations, owing to a stronger focus on selection in cultural evolutionary literature \citep{Andr2023}.
+Better studied feedback mechanisms include frequency-dependent selection, when the adoption rate of cultural variants depends on their incidence among a population, due to e.g. conformity biases \citep{Acerbi2014,Newberry2022}, or varying utility, as in the case of ``network goods'' \citep{Bjrkegren2018}.
 A related phenomenon is cumulative advantage, when popular cultural goods that are already popular attract more attention, independently from their intrinsic worth.
-Cumulative advantage can amplify arbitrary differences in cultural success: for instance, \citet{Salganik2006} have shown that access to popularity information in artificial markets of songs ultimately led to more unequal and unpredictable market shares.
-However, the effects of such feedback loops in cultural markets involving both consumers \textit{and} producers of cultural goods has been far less studied experimentally, with the exception of \citet{Balietti2016}, who demonstrated that competitive incentives influence peer-review feedback processes involving both creators and reviewers.
-However, this study did not consider popularity information (a common source of social feedback), and it did not directly examine how social information affects the creative output itself.
-In fact, cultural evolutionary literature has often neglected the incidence of feedback loops on the form and direction that innovations take, reflecting a broader neglect of the ``producer's standpoint'' \citep{Andr2023}.
+For instance, \citet{Salganik2006} have shown that access to popularity information in artificial markets of songs ultimately led to more unequal and unpredictable market shares.
+By contrast, the effects of such feedback loops in markets involving both consumers \textit{and} producers of cultural goods has been far less studied experimentally, with the exception of \citet{Balietti2016}, who demonstrated that competitive incentives influence peer-review feedback processes involving both creators and reviewers.
+Yet, this study did not consider social feedback via popularity information, and it did not directly examine how social information affects the shape of cultural outputs.

-Yet, in culture, feedback loops acting on selection \textit{and} creation together determine outcomes such as the amount of diversity that is ultimately generated and sustained or the quality of cultural innovations.
-For instance, phenomena such as cumulative advantage may distort perceptions of innovations' fitness \citep{Salganik2006,Salganik2008} or long-term potential, and alter the space of possibilities that producers are willing to explore.
-In fact, social feedback may alter innovation strategies in ways unappreciated by blind variation models \citep{Campbell1960}.
-For instance, we hypothesize that access to social feedback encourages producers to amplify or exaggerate arbitrary features present in successful cultural goods.
-This could create a ``cultural runaway'' \citep{boyd1988culture,prum2012aesthetic} analogue to biological runaway selection, an evolutionary process responsible for exaggerated ornaments across several species and driven by a positive feedback between a trait and preference for this trait \citep{Lande1981,Lehtonen2012}.